 But those are the ones who get the most upset and end up voting for a Democrat.

-Yeah, I think the abortion was a lot scarier in 2022 because it was the feeling of what would happen and the extreme laws that were going to come into place.
+Yeah, I think abortion was a lot scarier in 2022 because it was the feeling of what would happen and the extreme laws that were going to come into place.

-It it was on the ballot and but what about Wisconsin, Pennsylvania, Michigan?
+All right, but what about Wisconsin, Pennsylvania, Michigan?

-Um what about the states that actually matter?
+What about the states that actually matter?

 Georgia.

-Uh Pennsylvania, I don't know much about any new particular law, and I don't think it's illegal now.
+Pennsylvania, I don't know much about any new particular law, and I don't think it's illegal now.

-They're gonna demagogue it, but if it's not if no if the Republicans aren't running on changing the law and the law is what the majority like, then they should probably leave it alone.
+But if the Republicans aren't running on changing the law and the law is what the majority like, then they should probably leave it alone.

 Are you better off than you were four years ago?